infor-design/enterprise-ng/QUICKSTART.md

 In a terminal window, in the project folder:

 1. Type `npm install jquery@3.1.1 -S`
-2. Type `npm install @infor/sohoxi@4.3.3-rc -S`
+2. Type `npm install @infor/sohoxi@4.4.0-rc -S`
-3. Type `npm install @infor/sohoxi-angular@4.3.3-rc -S`
+3. Type `npm install @infor/sohoxi-angular@4.4.0-rc -S`
-4. Type `npm install @types/jquery@2.0.46", -D`
+4. Type `npm install @types/jquery@3.2.16", -D`
 5. Type `npm install merge-stream -D`

-This includes all the packages we need to create this simple quick start application.
+This includes all the packages we need to create this simple quickstart application.

 ## Step 3 : Configure @angular/cli

-The next step is to configure angular-cli to include the SohoXI libraries into the output.
+The next step is to configure angular-cli to include the SoHoXI libraries into the output.

 Edit `.angular-cli.json`, change the `scripts` as follows:
 ```json